Bryson-Tai/Azure_Networking/Project_E/README.md

-# Project E: Prviate Link
+# Project E: Storage Account with Subnet Service Endpoint

 ## Description

-- This project mainly to learn Bastion & Route Table of Azure.
+- This project mainly to learn of connecting to Storage Account using Subnet Private Service Endpoint.
 - It could be using Terraform or OpenTofu to provision this project.
-- This project is refer to [Azure Tutorial](https://learn.microsoft.com/en-us/azure/virtual-network/tutorial-create-route-table-portal).
+- This project is refer to [Azure Tutorial](https://learn.microsoft.com/en-us/azure/virtual-network/tutorial-restrict-network-access-to-resources).

 ## Architecture